The-Marcy-Lab-School-Assignments/swe-oop-assessment-2-usherissleepy/src/short-response.md

 Provide a code snippet to illustrate _encapsulation_.

-Encapsulation refers to a core componenet of object oriented programming.
+Encapsulation refers to a core component of object oriented programming.
 Encapsulation is esentially like hiding your data and only you have controlled access to it.
 An example of encapsulation is the smart phone you use, a smart phone has a bunch of internals but you don't interact with any of them, instead you use the screen and the software provided.
-In order to hide your data you would make certain properties private or public depending on what the property is, for example a password property would be private.
+In order to hide your data, you would make certain properties private or public depending on what the property is.
+For example a password property would be private.
 Encapsulation also allows you to have more control over things and how properies are used.
 Take the password property for example again, instead of having the user put anything they want, you can have a certatin character minimum or numbers included in the password for it to be valid.

 ## Code Example: